 HDR iPhone RAW photos with Adobe Lightroom Mobile

 With the camera and photo editing app Adobe Lightroom Mobile for the iPhone, you can shoot HDR RAW photos (iPhone 6s or later).
 RAW photos are better suited for editing.
 You can crop the image in Lightroom Mobile, adjust the exposure, remove noise, apply filters and export the edited photo as JPG.
 You can also export the original high dynamic range RAW photo.
 I often import the exported high dynamic range JPG photo into Snapseed for applying specific filters and the conversion to black and white.
 I photographed the HDR RAW photo of the windmill with Adobe Lightroom Mobile.
 In Snapseed I applied the “Accentuate” filter.

 - Open Lightroom for Mobile and tap the camera at the bottom right.
 Select the HDR mode at the bottom left.

 - Tap the gear to select -Save unprocessed original-.
 If the HDR photo is not successful due to fast movements, you can use the original.

 - During shooting you can activate the exposure lock by tapping the lock on the bottom right.
 You can then determine the composition without the camera changing the exposure.

 - You can lock the focus by keeping your finger pressed on the screen until Focus Locked appears.

 - DNG RAW is the standard file format for the HDR mode.
 In the other modes you can switch between JPG and DNG by tapping the file type at the top of the screen.

 After taking the photo, you can view it by tapping the cross in the top left to close the camera.
 The original unedited photo is immediately visible.
 The processing of the high dynamic range photo takes about 10 seconds on my iPhone 8 Plus.

-iPhone HDR-RAW samples
+iPhone HDR-RAW Photos